 Vermont Agriculture & Forest Products Development Program

 VSJF and the Vermont Farm Viability Program at VHCB collaborate on the VADP to support the growth and long-term success of Vermont-based, value-added agricultural enterprises that are building markets and infrastructure for other Vermont agricultural businesses.
 VADP provides critical venture coaching to a small number of select businesses each year to help them obtain the right match of growth capital (e.g., debt, equity, royalty financing) for their size, scale and stage of business.

 We partner with other business service providers such as Vermont Small Business Development Center, regional development corporations, UVM Extension,and others as needed to help client businesses in their efforts to grow and expand.

-How to Enroll: We are currently accepting new clients who we will start working with in the Fall of 2013.
-In order to begin working with the program, please complete and send us an expression of interest form.
+How to Enroll: In order to begin working with the program, please complete and send us an expression of interest form.
 The cost to participate in the VADP is $5,000 (flexible payment schedule is available) for each client.
 We estimate that the year's worth of high quality services we provide to each client is valued at ~$15,000.
 100% satisfaction is guaranteed or your cost share payment will be refunded in full.
 If you have questions about the program, please feel free to contact John Ryan, VADP Program Director, (802) 828-3753 or via email at email@example.com

 What Services Do We Provide?

 VADP provides critical venture coaching to a small number of select businesses each year to help them obtain the right match of growth capital for their stage of business.
 VADP’s services are designed to help these promising enterprises reach success and scale sooner than they otherwise might.
 The VADP identifies, cultivates and selects strategically promising agricultural entrepreneurs and enterprises to monitor, coach and directly assist with the following set of services:

 - Wrap-around growth and expansion assessment, planning and financial assistance, including development of the growth plan and its financial package;